zuozhenggh/learning-library/data-management-library/nosql/serverless-with-nosql-database/create-populate-tables/create-populate-tables.md

     ![](./images/table-screen.png)

-2. Lets start with the simple table we created in Task 1.
+2. Let's start with the simple table we created in Task 1.
 Click **freeTest** table.
 The details screen that shows up, displays all the key information about the table.
 Explore that screen.

     ![](./images/free-test.png)